-Photojournalist Karam al-Masri details his extraordinary journey from law school student to internationally-renown photographer.
+Photojournalist Karam al-Masri details his extraordinary journey from law school student to internationally renowned photographer.

 A new crowdsourcing media effort in the Caribbean is utilizing citizen journalism to document hurricane recovery efforts.